delta94/react-native-maps_usage/README.md

 >   <MapView />
 >   ...
 > ```
-> It'll use the apple map
+> It'll use an apple map

 > ### **For android**
 > - First, get google api key.